vishvarana/AI-ML-for-Newborn-Babies-in-Healthcare/Vanditha_PAIN[vid 21-22]/README.md

   -> Convert the images into grayscale.
   -> Save the gray images in specific folder.

-Classified total 200 images into four different folders based on the expression.
+Classified total 200 images into 3 different folders based on the expression.

 UNDERSTANDINGS FROM THE WORK